veracruz-project/icecap/examples/README.md

 # wait for the example to boot and then type some characters
 ```

-The Python script for this example is a bit more complicated, and is broken up
+The Python script for this example is a bit more complex, and is broken up
 into several modules: [./05-basic-system/cdl](./05-basic-system/cdl).
 Note that
 the components extend `class GenericElfComponent` rather than `class
 ElfComponent`.
 We forgo build-time type-checking of configuration in this